KenanPC/KenanPC/README.md

 **Product Manager | Builder | Strategist**

-I am an AI-native Product Director with a background in writing code.
+I am an AI-native Product Manager with a background in writing code.
 I specialize in taking complex challenges and translating them into scalable products.
 I bridge the gap between business strategy and technical execution.

 ### 🚀 What I'm Building & Managing